SaurabhTiwari95/github-section-5/README.md

     on the element.
 ```
 ```
-  A local reference can be placed on any HTML element so not only on the InputElement, on anything  we see on the template {SYNTAX: [#nameofanychoice]}.
+  A local reference can be placed on any HTML element so not only on the InputElement, on anything  we see on the template.

+  SYNTAX:
+            #nameofanychoice

   This reference will hold the reference to the element, not only the value just entered there but to the whole HTML element with all it's properties,we can see this if we pass this local reference